pilot-framework/yarn-waypoint-plugin/README.md

 git clone https://github.com/pilot-framework/yarn-waypoint-plugin.git
 ```

-2. (Optional) The compiled binaries should already be up to date, but if you want to ensure the binaries match the source you can run the Makefile to compile the plugin.
+2. (Optional: build from source) The compiled binaries should already be up to date, but if you want to ensure the binaries match the source you can run the Makefile to compile the plugin.
 The `Makefile` will build the plugin for all architectures.

 ```shell
 cd yarn-waypoint-plugin